dicusa/ecommerce_fullstack/README.md

 - Implement product search and filtering.
 - Add user reviews and ratings for products.
 - Implement multi-language support.
-- Add an admin panel for product and user management.
+- Add an admin panel for product, order and user management.

 ## Project Diagrams